Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 		rather complicated job of selecting the needed source files for the wanted features of ISO<i><sub>AgLib</sub></i> )

-\subsection IndexFurtherRead Further Documentation Please read at least on the long run most of the pages which are direct referenced by the navigation column on this first page.
+\subsection IndexFurtherRead Further Documentation Please read at least on the long run most of the pages which are directly referenced by the navigation column on this first page.
-The overview pages referenced by \ref HowtoLearnIsoAgLib present several example snipptes for the classes which correspond to the described feature group.
+The overview pages referenced by \ref HowtoLearnIsoAgLib present several example snippets for the classes which correspond to the described feature group.
 The most important classes have also some detailed information on their features and usage.<br>
 <b>Important:</b><br>
 All elements with names without "i" at the beginning and which are grouped to the namespaces __IsoAgLib and __HAL are only interesting for experts who want to learn the internals of ISO<i><sub>AgLib</sub></i>.
 But please be warned, that this stuff seems rather complicated if you are not familiar with object oriented design.
 You can be assured, that not only the authors of the architecture accept the high quality of design.
 Some parts might look strange at the first sight - but then you will detect that such elements are very helpful for reduction of code duplication and ease of code maintenance.
-One example is the Singleton Pattern, which is used for global, but well defined to core service classes like IsoAgLib::ISOTerminal_c .
-The use of this Template guarantees that event the first access is always performed at a correct initialised instance.
+One example is the Singleton Pattern, which is used for global, but well defined to core service classes like IsoAgLib::ISOTerminal_c.
+The use of this template guarantees that event the first access is always performed at a correct initialised instance.
 Even if the initialisation of a core service class depends of the previous initialisation of one or more other classes, the correct order of initialisation is realized.<br>
-Please contact the maintainers <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> and <a href="mailto:Martin.Wodok@osb-ag:de">Martin Wodok</a> if you don't understand some parts, even after reading the presented documentation.
+Please contact the maintainers <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> and <a href="mailto:Martin.Wodok@osb-ag:de">Martin Wodok</a> if you do not understand some parts, even after reading the presented documentation.

 \subsection IndexGettingHelp Getting Help